dharmelolar/technical-writing-resources/README.md

 - [MarkDoc](https://markdoc.io/) ~ A superset of Markdown for creating custom documentation websites.
 It was created by Stripe and made open source in May 2022.
 - [Wordtune](https://www.wordtune.com/) ~ Wordtune is  an AI- powered writing companion that rephrases your sentences to say exactly what you mean through clear, compelling, and authentic writing.

+## Documentation Tools

+- [GitBook](https://www.gitbook.com/) ~ A modern documentation platform where teams can document everything from products to internal knowledge bases and APIs.
+- [Read the Docs](https://readthedocs.org/) ~ An open-source platform for hosting, building, and versioning documentation.
+- [Docusaurus](https://docusaurus.io/) ~ A static site generator that makes it easy to build open-source project websites.
+- [Sphinx](https://www.sphinx-doc.org/) ~ A documentation generator that converts reStructuredText files into HTML websites and other formats.
+- [MkDocs](https://www.mkdocs.org/) ~ A fast, simple, and static site generator that's geared towards building project documentation.
+- [Swagger](https://swagger.io/) ~ A suite of tools for API documentation, including Swagger Editor, Swagger UI, and Swagger Codegen.
+- [Postman](https://www.postman.com/) ~ A collaboration platform for API development that makes it easy to create, share, test, and document APIs.
+- [Slate](https://slatedocs.github.io/slate/) ~ A static site generator specifically designed for API documentation.
+- [Redoc](https://github.com/Redocly/redoc) ~ An open-source tool for generating API documentation from OpenAPI (formerly Swagger) definitions.
+- [Docz](https://www.docz.site/) ~ A tool for writing documentation for your React components with MDX and live-reload support.
+- [Jekyll](https://jekyllrb.com/) ~ A static site generator that transforms plain text into static websites and blogs.
+- [Hugo](https://gohugo.io/) ~ A fast and flexible static site generator written in Go.
+- [Antora](https://antora.org/) ~ A documentation site generator for creating documentation portals and technical documentation websites.
+- [VuePress](https://vuepress.vuejs.org/) ~ A static site generator powered by Vue.js.
+- [Asciidoctor](https://asciidoctor.org/) ~ A fast text processor and publishing toolchain for converting AsciiDoc content to HTML5, DocBook, PDF, and other formats.
+- [Doxygen](http://www.doxygen.nl/) ~ A documentation generator and static analysis tool for various programming languages.
+- [Natural Docs](http://www.naturaldocs.org/) ~ An open-source documentation generator for multiple programming languages.
+- [Typora](https://typora.io/) ~ A minimal markdown editor that provides seamless live preview and a distraction-free writing environment.
+- [LaTeX](https://www.latex-project.org/) ~ A high-quality typesetting system used for producing technical and scientific documentation.
+- [Confluence](https://www.atlassian.com/software/confluence) ~ A collaboration tool used to help teams collaborate and share knowledge efficiently.
+- [MadCap Flare](https://www.madcapsoftware.com/products/flare/) ~ A comprehensive technical authoring and publishing tool for creating content for various outputs.

 ## Who pays technical writers